Onyx47/chan_extra/README.md

 #Installation instructions

-After downloading the latest version of dahdi and uncompressing it, you will need to create a `.version` file in dahdi directory that contains the current version number in order for the installation script to run properly.
+After downloading the latest version of dahdi and uncompressing it, you will need to create a `.version` file in DAHDI directory that contains the current version number in order for the installation script to run properly.

 **Example:**